proxmox/proxmox-backup/docs/technical-overview.rst

-For context, in a lottery game of guessing 6 out of 45, the chance to correctly guess all 6 numbers is only :math:`1.2277 * 10^{-7}`, that means the chance of collission is about the same as winning 13 such lotto games *in a row*.
+For context, in a lottery game of guessing 6 out of 45, the chance to correctly guess all 6 numbers is only :math:`1.2277 * 10^{-7}`, that means the chance of a collision is about the same as winning 13 such lotto games *in a row*.

 In conclusion, it is extremely unlikely that such a collision would occur by accident in a normal datastore.